 Reilly’s John M. McHugh served as the lead attorney in the pro bono representation of nine same-sex couples who are challenging the constitutionality of Colorado’s laws prohibiting same-sex couples from marrying and refusing to recognize the marriages of same-sex couples entered into in other states.
 McDaniel-Miccio, et al. v.
 State of Colorado.
 Major public pleadings filed in the action captioned McDaniel-Miccio, et al. v.
 State of Colorado and Brinkman, et al. v.
 Long.
 Both actions were consolidated in front of the Honorable C. Scott Crabtree of the Seventeenth Judicial District.

 Reilly’s John C. Hanley (Jack) has long been passionate about disability rights.
-Initially drawn to the cause because of his daughter’s struggle with serious learning disabilities as a child, Jack’s advocacy began in 1990 when he was asked by Disability Law Colorado (DLC) to speak on their behalf at an event following the passing of the Americans with Disabilities Act.
-He continued his support of DLC by serving on their Board of Directors as chair, vice-president, and president (currently).
+Initially drawn to the cause because of a family member’s disabilities as a child, Jack’s advocacy began in 1990 when he was asked by Disability Law Colorado (DLC) to speak on their behalf at an event following the passing of the ground-breaking new law, the Americans with Disabilities Act.
+He continued his support of DLC by serving on their Board of Directors as chair, vice-president and president/board chair (currently).

-While much of Jack’s passion for helping people with disabilities exists in the courtroom, he also chooses to support them while they’re having fun.
-With Jack’s encouragement, Reilly LLP supported a ski program for people with disabilities in Winter Park, Colorado by sponsoring a ski team with at least one person with a disability.
-The program was a huge success and became the National Sports Center for the Disabled, a program that provides more than 18,000 lessons for people with disabilities to learn more about sports and themselves.
+While much of Jack’s passion for helping people with disabilities exists in the legal arena, he also chooses to support them while they’re having fun.
+With Jack’s encouragement, Reilly LLP supported a ski program for people with disabilities in Winter Park, Colorado.
+The National Sports Center for the Disabled (NSCD) conducts races each year with at least one person with a disability on each team.
+Reilly LLP is honored to have been a (winning) team sponsor.